ileadu/online_chatroom/README.md

 # NodeJS_RethinkDB
-Use Node.js and RethinkDB to build a website
+Use Node.js and RethinkDB to build a chatroom